 Later versions of this document will include a discussion of the various types of securities law violations that occur under federal law, including insider trading, market manipulation, fraudulent financial statements, and similar topics.

-Louis Loss has long been the top authors in the area of securities regulations.
+Louis Loss has long been the top author in the area of federal securities law and securities regulations.
 Loss’ treatise is a staple in every securities attorney’s library.
-His single volume version, Fundamentals of Securities Regulation is an excellent resource for the layman, as well as for the attorney who does not practice securities law every day.
+His single-volume version, Fundamentals of Securities Regulation is an excellent resource for the layman, as well as for the attorney who does not practice securities law every day.
 Follow the link, and you can order it online, at a discount, from Amazon.com.

 - SEC Charges Founder, Digital-Asset Issuer With Fraudulent ICO

 - Attorney for Broker Transitions – The Recruiting Protocol

 - 9 Proven Strategies for Defending an SEC Investigation

 - Defending FINRA Investigations

 - Insider Trading – The Legal and Illegal